 Why the Mending Enchantment is So Good in Minecraft

 We’re talking about all of these farms, but you might not know why books of mending are even worth getting in the first place.
 To put it simply, think of the enchantment like unbreaking on steroids.
-Rather than giving your item a chance not to use up durability, it actively repairs your item while you play, like a built-in portable anvil.
+Rather than giving your item a chance not to use up durability, it actively repairs it while you play, like a built-in portable anvil.

 How to Use a Mending Enchantment Book in Minecraft

-Once you’ve gone through the painstaking, or not so painstaking, if you’re using the fishing method, the experience of getting your hands on one of these books, you actually need to know how to use one.
+Once you’ve gone through the painstaking, or not so painstaking, if you’re using the fishing method, the experience of getting your hands on one of these books, you need to know how to use one.
 Chances are that you already know this, but if you’ve been out of the loop since the good old days, you might need a bit of a refresher course.

 Why is My Enchanting Book Not Working in Minecraft?